 About Dr. Wang

-After being invited to Columbia University’s College of Physicians & Surgeons to be a visiting professor in 1991, Dr. Wang was the first acupuncturist in the United States to treat Pervasive Development Disorder in children.
-Additionally, he has treated conditions that include PDD, ADD, ADHD, cerebral palsy, autism, Asperger’s Syndrome, and hyperactivity.
+In 1991, Dr. Wang was invited to Columbia University’s College of Physicians & Surgeons as a visiting professor, where he became the first acupuncturist in the United States to treat Pervasive Developmental Disorder (PDD) in children.
+His work has since extended to conditions such as ADD, ADHD, cerebral palsy, autism, Asperger’s syndrome, and hyperactivity.
+Additionally, he was among the first acupuncturists to successfully treat both male and female infertility.

 Timeline